 More than half of the water used by Mansfield households goes into lawns.
 Most people either water too much or too often.
 Learn how to save time, water and money with these tips:

 - Determine the precipitation rate of each zone in your irrigation system.
 Precipitation rate is the rate at which water is applied to the soil, usually measured in inches per hour.

 - Determine the infiltration rate of the soil in each zone.
 The infiltration rate is the rate at which water enters the soil, again, usually measured in inches per hour.
-Applying water to the soil faster than it can be taken in will result in runoff, which not only wastes water but can pollute surface water lakes and streams.
+Applying water to the soil faster than it can be taken in will result in runoff, which not only wastes water but can also pollute surface water flowing into lakes and streams.